karthickvalentino/crawler/README.md

 ### Ollama and Llama Issues

 *   **Check Ollama logs**: Use `docker logs <ollama-container-name>` to see if the service is running correctly.
-*   **Model not pulled**: Ensure that the `llama3.2:latest` model has been pulled correctly by Ollama.
+*   **Model not pulled**: Ensure that the `llama3.2:latest` and `llava:latest` models have been pulled correctly by Ollama.
 You can check the logs for messages related to model pulling.

 ## Contributing